 These top level domains are assigned by the Internet Corporation for Assigned Names and Numbers (ICANN).
 If you want to create your own top-level domain, you will have to submit your proposal and will likely pay a lot of money for it.

 The part before the dot, on the left of the domain, is the subdomain.
 When you purchase a domain name, such as yourname.com, you are free to create subdomains and point them at separate servers, (e.g., blog.yourname.com or chat.yourname.com).

 Once you registered your own domain with a registrar (or even a top level domain with ICANN), you can point this domain to the IP address of your website using a nameserver.

 For a free and open internet, this creates various problems.

 If ICANN take a disliking to you, for any reason, they can simply take away your domain and give it to someone else.

 An attacker can get access to your account with the registrar and point it at their own server.
 They can use this to phish passwords and other privileged information from your users.
 Your server is always easily identifiable through your domain, which makes it easy to censor or confiscate your service.

 .onion services address all these problems through clever cryptography and a few tricks.

-To be precise, they are the first half of the base32 encoded SHA-1 hash of a public key, from a 1024-bit RSA key pair with the suffix “.onion”.
+To be precise, a Version 2 onion domain is the first half of the base32 encoded SHA-1 hash of a public key, from a 1024-bit RSA key pair with the suffix “.onion”.

 The result is that a .onion domain name will be 16 characters long and can only contain lowercase letters a to z and the digits 2 through 7.